orey/stuff/configuration/README.md

 Here is a list of important tools and tricks to install the portable versions:

   * Cntlm
+    * In case of "Couldn't compute FAST_CWD pointer", please check your ini file is in ISO format (and not UTF-8)
   * DoubleCommander

 ### Git